v-rajagt/IntuneDocs/intune/fundamentals/guided-scenarios-office-mobile.md

 ## Step 1 - Introduction

 By following the **Intune App Protection** guided scenario, you will prevent data from being shared or leaked outside of your organization.
-In this scenario, you’ll block users from copying and pasting data between managed Office apps and non-managed apps on iOS and Android devices.

 Assigned iOS and Android users must enter a PIN each time they open an Office app.
 After 5 failed PIN attempts, users must reset their PIN.
 If you already require a device PIN, users won't be impacted.​

 ### What you will need to continue

-You’ll need the follow Intune admin permissions:
-    - Managed apps read, create, delete, and assign permissions
-    - Policy sets read, create, and assign permissions
-    - Organization read permission

 We'll ask you about the apps your users need, and what's needed to access them.
 Make sure you have the following information handy:
 - List of Office apps approved for corporate use.